-Guest blog by Carla Lopez
+Guest post by Carla Lopez

 If you’re running your first home business, you’ve likely put a website on the internet to promote your products and services.
 This is a great first step, but your job as your own webmaster isn’t quite done yet.
 Today on The Side Hustle Journey, we will discuss a few ways to keep an eye on your website and why you can’t just hit publish and turn the other cheek.